CesarPiresSevero/pyfi/readme.md

 ### Methods

-Fi class has only one method for the user, the called instance (__call__).
+Fi class has only one method for the user, the called instance.
 This was done to facilitate usage.
 The method only has one input:

-* value: list,float,int
+* **value** : list,float,int

 The value to be converted.
 It supports a list of floats, a list of integers, a float or a integer.
 The format will depend on the user configuration.
 The library will return an error if the input is not in the proper format.